SharePoint/sp-dev-docs/docs/spfx/dynamic-data.md

 > }
 > ```
 >
-> would after serialization become:
+> ...would be serialization to the following:
 >
 > ```json
 > {